 Best Times to Go

-Lift tickets are required for everyone on the mountain, no matter the age.
-There is no charge for a lift ticket for children 5 years or younger with a paying adult but they must have the lift ticket.
+Lift tickets are required for everyone on the mountain, no matter their age.
+There is no charge for a lift ticket for children 5 years or younger with a paying adult, but they must have the lift ticket.
 Lift tickets have an abridged waiver printed on them.
-By using the lift ticket you are agreeing to the waiver.
+By using the lift ticket, you are agreeing to the waiver.
 All lift tickets are non-refundable and non-transferable.
-Lift tickets are attached to your jacket or pants by using a wicket.
-If you aren't sure how to use it, just let us know, we will be happy to help.
-At the end of the day, tickets can be removed by cutting the wire wicket or the ticket to remove.
+Ski Big Bear introduced an access card containing an RFID chip during the 2020/21 winter season to replace paper tickets.
+Lift tickets are loaded electronically onto this RFID access card.
+The card is scanned by either a scanner or a gate at the lifts.
+The card can be reloaded online with future tickets, which allows for direct to lift access.

 Each year, Ski Big Bear provides hundreds of lessons to customers just like you.
 Most of our customers take private lessons.
 Having your own instructor allows them to give their undivided attention to you.
 This will help you get the most personalized service.
-Group lessons are available but there is no guarantee what ability and age the members of the group will be.
+Group lessons are available, but there is no guarantee what ability and age the members of the group will be.
 Group lessons are only available to skiers and snowboarders over the age of 6.
 It is possible for two people to share one instructor if they are of comparable ability.
 Lessons generally last for one hour.
-That time can be shortened or lengthened, talk to the Snow Sports School Director.
-Advance reservations are not required.
-Just sign up when you arrive at the ski area.
+That time can be lengthened if requested.
+Talk to the Snow Sports School Director.
+Advance reservations are encouraged, but not required.
 Your first lesson will focus on working with your equipment.
 Standing up, gliding on snow, starting and stopping will be covered.
 Depending on how quickly you progress, your lesson may include more.
 At the end of your lesson, if you feel your instructor earned it, it is customary to tip your instructor 10%-20%.

 1. Be Ready